 We were instantly struck by the majestic feel of the resort, driven by its location in the desert.
 As we made our way to our room in one of the buildings a driving distance from the lobby, we saw the first of several magical sunsets we would see during our stay.

-Room position is important at this hotel; they have lakeside rooms, poolside rooms and standard rooms by the lobby, not far from the spa.
+Please note that room position is important at this hotel; they have lakeside rooms, poolside rooms and standard rooms by the lobby, not far from the spa.
+Be sure your booking confirmation confirms which area of the property you’d like to be.
 Our room was comfortable, with one king-sized bed and plenty of space for our belongings.
 Guest rooms include a desk, cozy reading chair, mini-bar, free WIFI, a large flat-screen TV with cable/satellite, bathrobes, iron and ironing board, hair dryer, and an in-room safe.

 Splashtopia is as fun for parents as it is for kids.
 We floated on the lazy river (the most crowded one I’ve ever been in, but fun, nonetheless), went up and down the two 100-foot water slides over and over again, and threw a bouncy ball in the big Splash Pool nearby.
 Kids must be 42 inches to go on the slides.

-There’s a small beach for young kids and a Jacuzzi for everyone in the pool area, as well as a water-play area with fountains and sprinklers.
+There’s a small sandy beach for young kids and a hot tub for everyone in the pool area, as well as a water-play area with fountains and sprinklers.
 In addition, the property hosts an adult-only pool closer to the main entrance of the hotel called the Tranquility Pool, where parents can sip cocktails and read quietly (Splashtopia is not the place for that!).

 We had breakfast in the property’s restaurant, blueEmber, which serves all three meals, complete with a kid’s menu.
 Palms Café is a smaller café where you can go for quick, take away items.
 One early morning we had our coffee there.
 They also serve pizza, burgers and ice cream.
 The Splash Grill serves lunch at the pool, everything from sandwiches to salads.

-The beauty of the hotel’s location is that there are a lot of restaurants in walking distance of the hotel.
-The River, a duplex full of restaurants and shops, is across the street .
+The beauty of the hotel’s location is that there are a lot of family friendly restaurants in walking distance of the hotel.
+The River, a duplex full of restaurants and shops, is across the street.
+The resort is only a 15 minute taxi ride from Palm Springs International Airport, so you could enjoy a stay here without renting a car.

 Editor’s Note: Holly’s trip was hosted by Greater Palm Springs Convention & Visitors Bureau.
 As always, our opinions are our own on Ciao Bambino.